-- 6.1 Where possible, place topsoil directly onto an area being rehabilitated to reduce double handling of soil. - 6.2 Conduct reclamation activities at mined-out sites/pits, in accordance with the stipulations of the Guyana Geology and Mines Commission Environmental Codes of Practice for Sand Mining. - 6.2.1 Progressively rehabilitate the site allocating at least one metre (1 m) of the topsoil (including all vegetation cleared from the site) to be used as backfill material.
+- 6.1 Where possible, place topsoil directly onto an area being rehabilitated to reduce double handling of soil. - 6.2 Conduct reclamation activities at mined-out sites/pits, in accordance with the stipulations of the Guyana Geology and Mines Commission Environmental Codes of Practice for Sand, Sand and Laterite Mining. - 6.2.1 Progressively rehabilitate the site, allocating at least one metre (1 m) of the topsoil (including all vegetation cleared from the site) to be used as backfill material.
 Rehabilitation must include reduction of slopes to prevent landslides and/or erosion, and re-vegetation. - 6.3 Not store topsoil (overburden) within three (3) metres of natural vegetation or mine's face.
-Top soil and vegetation should be carefully stripped and stockpiled in an allocated area marked by a sign, so that it can be used for reclamation and re-vegetation as mining finishes. - 6.4 Keep top soil alive by covering and allowing vegetative growth.
+Top soil and vegetation should be carefully stripped and stockpiled in an allocated area marked by a sign, so that it can be used for reclamation and revegetation as mining finishes. - 6.4 Keep top soil alive by covering and allowing vegetative growth. - 6.5 Erect silt fences or other sediment control devices in drainage lines/around the mine in erosion prone areas. - 6.6 Limit as far as possible the disturbance of natural vegetation to areas that would allow for the safe exploitation of Sand Resource.

-(Issued under the Environmental Protection Act, Cap.
-20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000)
+Issued under the Environmental Protection Act, Cap.20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000.